codesleeps/pixelcraft-bloom/RUNBOOK.md

 # 3. Start Ollama in a new terminal
 ollama serve

-# 4. In another terminal, pull the models
+# 4. In another terminal, pull the required model
-ollama pull mistral        # Fast, lightweight ollama pull mixtral:8x7b   # Powerful reasoning (optional but recommended)
+ollama pull mistral        # Fast, stable, Docker-compatible

 # 5. Install and run backend
 cd backend